 SRS implements several groundwater remedial technologies.
 These technologies manage the rate the contaminants move and reduce the risk of contaminant exposure to human health and ecological receptors.
 Forty-one remediation systems are currently operating.
-In 2022, SRS removed
+In 2023, SRS removed 9,238 pounds (lbs) of VOCs from the groundwater and the vadose zone (SRNS 2024b).
+The amount of VOCs removed from the groundwater in reduction of 100 hours of operational time per month because of maintenance and equipment repairs and declining concentrations in the water being treated.
+Although mass removal rates will vary annually and generally decline over time as less mass is available for removal, SRS is dedicated to continuing to remediate contaminated groundwater.

-Phytoremediation Uses Trees and Plants to Remove or Break Down Contaminants.
+2023 is approximately 29% less than in 2022 due to an average

-12,730 lbs of VOCs from the groundwater and the vadose zone (SRNS 2023b).
-The amount of VOCs removed from the groundwater is approximately 30% less than the previous year due to an average reduction of 70 hours of operational time per month in 2022 than in 2021 as a result of maintenance, equipment failure, and operational efficiency to maximize contaminant removal.
+SRS Field Work Includes Preparing Soil Cores and Collecting Soil Samples for Characterization.

 SRS has worked for more than 20 years to reduce the tritium flux to Fourmile Branch.
 Since 2000, SRS has reduced the tritium flux to Fourmile Branch by almost 70% using groundwater remedial technologies (subsurface barriers and water capture with phytoirrigation).
 The Mixed Waste Management Facility (MWMF) Phytoremediation Project has the largest reductions of the technologies currently in use on the Site.
-In 2022, the MWMF Phytoremediation Project prevented 45.2 Ci of tritium from reaching SRS streams.
-Chapter 2, Environmental Management System, discusses 2022 DOE Sustainability Award the Site won for the SRS Phytoremediation Project.
+In 2023, the MWMF Phytoremediation Project prevented 24.7 Ci of tritium from reaching SRS streams.

 A/M Area is SRS's largest groundwater plume (Figure 7-3).
-The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-3.
+The earliest identified contamination in the A/M-Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-3.
 Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an above-ground treatment system, followed by soil vapor extraction, and then by thermal treatment.
-Figure 7-5 shows that as of 2022, these technologies have removed 1.61 million lbs of solvent, consisting of TCE and PCE.
+Figure 7-5 shows that as of 2023, these technologies have removed 1.62 million lbs of solvent, consisting of TCE and PCE (SRNS 2024a).